AndreRH/hangover/README.md

 * QEMU: CriticalSection doesn't work reliably and other instabilities
 * FEX, PE: Doesn't support CLI applications, as it can't handle writing to the console
-* FEX, Unix: Performance/Stability issues compared to the PE variant

 ### 9) Financial Contributors